 Leaning Into You vs. Jumping On You

-Dogs express their affection through physical contact, but not all touch carries the same message.
-When your dog leans into you, pressing their weight against your legs or side, they’re seeking closeness and security.
+Dogs tend to show their affection by making physical contact.
+But not all contact is created equal.
+If your dog is leaning into you, pressing his weight against your legs or side, he’s looking for closeness and security.

-A leaning dog respects your space while sharing it; a jumping dog hasn’t learned boundaries yet.
-Both behaviors show positive feelings, but leaning demonstrates emotional maturity and self-control that jumping lacks.
+A leaning dog respects your space; a jumping dog hasn’t learned boundaries yet.
+Both are happy to see you but leaning shows a level of emotional maturity and self control which jumping cannot.

 How to Read Multiple Signals Together (Not Just One at a Time)